mahimrahman/MonHeure-Mobile-App/README.md

 - **Haptic Feedback**: Uses `expo-haptics` for tactile feedback on all major actions
 - **Platform-Specific Touch**: Android ripple effects, iOS haptics, and smooth transitions
 - **Screen Reader Support**: Accessibility roles and hints for all major controls
+- **Dark Mode**: All accessibility features are preserved in both light and dark themes

 ## 📱 Screenshots & UI Features